hemalchevli/Tips-and-tricks/README.md

  - __Avoid drawing diagonal trace.__ Layers are in even numbers, use layer pairs and route horizontally on one and vertical traces on other.
  - For multilayer boards, __keep layer stack up symmetrical__ to avoid board warpage.
  - __Use stitching Caps__ when signals use power plane as reference for return path to gnd. __Very important__
+ - For 2 layer PCB, do not just pour gnd all over the pcb, think about the current flows and return paths.
+Its good to have one gnd reference plane.

+#Silkscreen
+ - Place information on silkscreen when space is available.
+ - Place pin number/names for headers.
+ - Add table if board has variants
+ - Add company information and logo.
+ - Information about jumper settings
+ - Add information for power inputs
+ - Add mechanical layer for dimensions of board, mount holes, important connectors etc. add units, and scale.
+ - Add manufacture notes, information like file names, pcb thickness, soldermask colour, silkscreen colour, panalizing info if any.
+ - Add license on a seperate layer.

 ### Layout Approach